Dash-Industry-Forum/Guidelines-TimingModel/21-Timing.inc.md

     * Or it may be that the [=MPD=] has not changed, in which case its [=MPD validity duration=] is extended to `DownloadStart + MPD@minimumUpdatePeriod`.

 Note: There is no requirement that clients poll for updates at `MPD@minimumUpdatePeriod` interval.
 They can do so as often or as rarely as they wish - this attribute simply defines the [=MPD validity duration=].

-Services MAY publish in-band events ([[!DASH]] 5.10.4.2) to explicitly signal MPD validity instead of expecting clients to regularly refresh on their own initiative.
-This enables finer control by the service but might not be supported by all clients.

-Services SHALL NOT require clients to support in-band events - they are an optional optimization mechanism to allow clients to reduce HTTP traffic caused by fetching new [=MPD=] snapshots.

 ### Conditional MPD downloads ### {#conditional-mpd-downloads}